heistp/wanonpcap/README.md

 and is thus also truncated, such as beacon frame data.

 For Ethernet, only EtherTypes IPv4, IPv6 and ARP are understood, along with VLAN tags.
-All data beyond these headers is discarded.
+All data beyond these headers is truncated.

 To install you must: